 P101 If medical advice is needed, have product container or label at hand.

 P102 Keep out of reach of children.

-P280 Wear protective gloves and face protection
+P280 Wear protective gloves/protective clothing/eye protection.

 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.